 - 4.5.1 The student must meet with the members of their Supervisory Committee and formulate a Program of Study which must be filed with the Graduate School within one year of starting the program.
 The PhD Program of Study form is found on the Graduate School web page under Student Guidelines. - 4.5.2 The Program of Study contains the following information: - 1.
 Name of the major professor - 2.
 Names of all members of the Supervisory Committee - 3.
 Proposed title of dissertation - 4.
 List of graduate credits taken and to be taken (totaling at least 90 hours).
 These must include the following: - (a) Graduate Courses taken at other universities which have been transferred.
 All transfer credit is subject to the approval of the Graduate Studies Committee, the student's Supervisory Committee, and the Graduate School.
-Up to 30 credit hours from a Master's degree, and up to 10 credit hours of other graduate credit may be transferred. - (b) Hours taken at Kansas State University() towards the PhD degree; - (c) Hours to be taken at Kansas State University() towards the PhD degree; - (d) Any additional requirements imposed by the student's Supervisory Committee.
+Up to 30 credit hours from a Master's degree, and up to 10 credit hours of other graduate credit may be transferred. - (b) Hours taken at Kansas State University(\) towards the PhD degree; - (c) Hours to be taken at Kansas State University(\) towards the PhD degree; - (d) Any additional requirements imposed by the student's Supervisory Committee.
 (An example: English 516, "Written Communication for the Sciences" is sometimes required for additional writing experience.)

-()Note: For the fulfillment of the 90-credit-hour requirement of the Program of Study, no more than 9 credit hours taken at Kansas State University can be from outside the Department of Computer Science.
-A PhD student is free to take any number of courses from outside the Department of Computer Science, but of these, only 9 credit hours can be counted towards the 90-credit-hour requirement.
+(\)Note: For the fulfillment of the 90-credit-hour requirement of the Program of Study, no more than 12 credit hours taken at Kansas State University can be from outside the Department of Computer Science.
+Of these, no more than 6 credit hours can be at the 500 level.
+No 500-level courses in the Department of Computer Science can count towards the 90 credit hours.
+A PhD student is free to take any number of courses from outside the Department of Computer Science, but of these, only 12 credit hours can be counted towards the 90-credit-hour requirement.